xraypy/feff85exafs/wrappers/C/README_phases.md

-# Using the feffpath C wrapper
+# Using the feffphases C wrapper

 The program `makephases.c` will read from `libpotph.json` (this example is made from a `feff.inp` file for copper metal) and write the